SettRaziel/git_workshop/EX2/README.md

 To create a new branch use the command `git branch <branch_name>`.
 This will create a new branch whose content is based on the current commit you are on.
 After creating a new branch you can switch to it by using `git checkout <branch_name>`.
 There is a command flag to combine these two commands.
-When you extend the checkout command to `git checkout -b <branch_name>` you will create and branch and also switch to it.
+When you extend the checkout command to `git checkout -b <branch_name>` you will create a branch and also switch to it.

 Try switching between branches.
 To see all existing branches you can use `git branch -a`.
 When you